Differentially private multivariate medians: An elementary concentration bound

+The concentration/entropy function of the prior is the rate at which the prior concentrates around the maximizers of the population risk.
+For large $t$, it is the rate of decay of the tails of $\pi$.

+The concentration bound is given in the following theorem, which quantifies the accuracy of $\tilde{\theta}_n$ drawn from \eqref{eqn::em-dens} as an estimate of $\theta_0$. \begin{theorem} Suppose that for the pair $(\phi,\mu)$, Conditions \ref{cond::phi_um}, \ref{cond::phi-k-reg} and \ref{cond::phi_uc} hold for some $K>0$.
+Then, there are universal constants $c_1,c_2>0$ such that the following holds.
+For any $t,\beta>0$, we have that

+\end{theorem} \begin{remark}[Comparison to \citet{McSherry2007} and \citet{Chaudhuri2012}] It is helpful to compare our result to the widely used accuracy bound of \citet{McSherry2007}.
+The latter controls the accuracy of the estimator $\tilde\theta_n$ as measured by the empirical objective value: it bounds the difference between the empirical objective value achieved by the exponential mechanism and the maximal empirical objective value.
+More precisely, if we let $S_t=\{x\in \rdd\colon\ \phi(x,\hmu_n)-\sup_\theta \phi(\theta,\hmu_n))\geq 2t\}$, the result of \citet{McSherry2007} says that

+As well, note that there is no analogous sample complexity bound because this approximation is not improving with the sample size.
+By contrast, \eqref{eqn::private-conc-bound} concerns the consistency of $\tilde\theta_n$ as an estimator, namely the distance between the estimator and any maximizer of the population objective, that is $\lVert\tilde{\theta}_n-\theta_0\rVert$.
+Furthermore, the quality of this concentration bound depends on $n$ and thus a sample complexity bound can be read off readily. \kr{In addition to \citet{McSherry2007}, \citet{Chaudhuri2012} also provide an accuracy bound for $M$-estimators drawn from the exponential mechanism in the univariate setting.
+They give the number of samples required for the error of the private estimator to be within $t>0$ of the error of the non-private estimator.
+Our bound can be applied to the same problem, and we also recover the requirement that $n\gtrsim 1/t\epsilon$.} \end{remark}

-\begin{proof}[\emph{\textbf{Proof of Theorem \ref{thm::main_result}}}] We first prove that the regularity conditions imply that the empirical objective function concentrates around the population objective function.
+\begin{proof} We first prove that the regularity conditions imply that the empirical objective function concentrates around the population objective function.
 By Condition~\ref{cond::phi-k-reg}, there are some $K>0$ and $\sF$ with $\VC(\sF)<\infty$ such that $\phi$ is $(K,\sF)$-regular, i.e.,

 Now, for a probability measure $Q$ over $\sB$, let $N(\tau,\sF,L_2(Q))$ be the $\tau$-covering number of $\sF$ with respect to the $L^2(Q)$-norm.
 By assumption, for any $g\in \sF$, $\norm{g}_\infty\leq 1$ and $\VC(\sF)<\infty$.
 This fact implies that there is some universal $c>0$ such that for any $0<\tau<1$, it holds that,